freenandes/topo-da-mente/content/music/exael.md

 I find the cover hypnotic and suitable.

 ![Close up photo of a smashed, wrinkled corner of a vehicle right on the zone of the front headlight.](../attachment/vsc-paste/exael-240808184606.png)

+## infinite shore / xm

+This musical snapshot has an incredible pace that resonates very well with me.
+Doesn’t try to impress with power but rather with the atmosphere that it creates with its cinematic vibe cycling and a drum’n’bass energy throughout.
+Found it energizing and fresh for the genre!